-- Trust God day by day.
+- Take it day by day.
 God doesn’t promise to give us strength for tomorrow, today.
-He gives us strength for today, today!
+He gives us strength for today, today.

 - Rest and eat right.
-It was important to God that Elijah rested and that he had nourishment, so obviously, we need that, too.
+It was important to God that Elijah rested and had proper nourishment.
+In the same way, this is important for us too.

 - Don’t quit.
 No matter how afraid you are, no matter how anxious you are about tomorrow, no matter how depressed and hopeless you feel, don’t quit!
 I promise that God will never, ever give up on you.
 The lie of depression is that it will never end.
 DON’T BELIEVE IT.
 Depression may last a long time, but it is almost always temporal.

 Most importantly, keep your eyes and your thoughts turned upward to God.
 Remember, just as with Elijah, God will never, ever leave you.